Tech Brief: SD-WAN for Home Offices

 - Finally, push the configuration changes out to production.
 Thereafter you can provision the new Home Office sites to join the existing SD-WAN deployment.

-If there is a requirement to limit home user responsibility, the Administration team can pre-stage the appliances.
+If there is a requirement to limit home worker responsibility, the Administration team can pre-stage the appliances.
 A third-party company can be enlisted to help perform the installation workflow before the device is shipped to the Home Office. (for instance possibly the ISP, or LTE provider) However, the workflow is simple enough for most end users to onboard their device.

 For more information refer to: